patternfly/patternfly/README.md

 ## Beta components

 When creating a brand new component, it should be released as beta in order to get feedback.
-This results in the css not being bundled into the full distribution (`patternfly.css`), but the component level css is still included in the npm package for usage.

 ## Testing for accessibility